 an NRL22 match.

-The member competitor with the most points of the five disciplines added together is the 2024
+The member competitor with the most points of the five disciplines added together is the year's

 IWLA Competitor's Cup Champion.
 The "Top Ten" competitors will all be recognized, which is